alisaifee/coredis/docs/source/compatibility.rst

 PFMERGE
 *******

-Merge N different HyperLogLogs into a single one.
+Merges one or more HyperLogLog values into a single key.

 - Documentation: `PFMERGE <https://redis.io/commands/pfmerge>`_
 - Implementation: :meth:`~coredis.Redis.pfmerge`